 Our pediatric eye specialist, Dr. Kathryn Andrews takes the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

-Dr. Kathryn (Hannis) Andrews developed her passion for children while working at her family's preschool at the age of 16.
-Dr. Andrews has extensive training in the management of conditions in pediatric patients such as strabismus, amblyopia, and medically necessary contact lenses in infants and pediatric patients.
+Dr. Kathryn Andrews developed her passion for children while working at her family's preschool at the age of 16.
+Dr. Kathryn (Katie) Andrews has extensive training in the management of conditions in pediatric patients such as strabismus, amblyopia, and medically necessary contact lenses in infants and pediatric patients.
 She also enjoys caring for adults with double vision, patients with neurological conditions, and individuals with disabilities.
+Dr. Katie has been voted “Best pediatric optometrist” by the Lancaster Newspaper Reader’s Choice Awards in 2018, 2019 and 2020.

 After receiving her Doctor of Optometry degree, Dr. Katie went on to complete a residency in pediatric optometry through the New England College of Optometry.
 During her pediatric residency she saw patients in multiple clinical locations including Tufts Medical Center, Perkins School for the Blind and various other health centers throughout the city of Boston.

-In her spare time Dr. Katie enjoys spending time with her family and husband, Dr. Jonathan Andrews, playing soccer, and cooking.
+In her spare time Dr. Katie enjoys spending time with her family and husband, Dr. Jonathan Andrews, playing soccer, snowboarding, and cooking.
+Dr. Katie and Dr. Jon enjoy spending time outdoors and at the beach with their Saint Bernard, Sully.
 A fun fact about Dr. K. Andrews: she was a division one soccer player at her undergraduate institution.

 Residency: New England College of Optometry, Tufts Medical Center, Boston Massachusetts - Pediatric Optometry